microsoft/rushjs.io-website/pages/configs/environment_vars.md

 ## RUSH_PNPM_STORE_PATH

-When using PNPM as the package manager, this variable can be used to configure the path that PNPM will use as the store directory.
+When using pnpm as the package manager, this variable can be used to configure the path that pnpm will use as the store directory.

 If a relative path is used, then the store path will be resolved relative to the process's current working directory.
 An absolute path is recommended.